Countries

 - The French are not generally noted for their warm welcome

 Although there are exceptions, most French resorts appeal to those who simply want to ski board, and little else.
 Beginners, intermediates of all inclinations and real experts can all find some of the most compelling resorts here.
-Where it really leads the field is with the unrivalled lift systems of its biggest resorts, often accessing tremendous off-piste areas as well as vast piste networks.
-Where it falls down is on cost (especially of food and drink) and the uninspiring nature of many resort villages - though there are important exceptions.
+Where it really leads the field is with the unrivalled lift networks of its biggest resorts, often accessing tremendous off-piste areas as well as vast piste networks.
+Where it falls down is on cost (especially of food and drink in the top resorts) and the uninspiring nature of many resort villages - though there are important exceptions.

 Italy